Computer programmers can skip to the next sub-heading.

 Right now, CDs are measured in base 2, as per the official CD standard—your 650MB CD contains 650×1024×1024 bytes.
 On the other hand, DVDs are always measured in base 10 units—your 4.7GB writeable DVD has the normal 4,700,000,000 bytes.

-The size of the memory in your computer is always measured in base 2 units (megabytes).
-However, the bus speed of the memory in your computer is always measured in base 10 units (megahertz).
+The size of the memory in your computer is measured in base 2 units (megabytes) if it’s being used as RAM, but base 10 units if it’s being used as long term storage (SSD).
+The bus speed of the memory is always measured in base 10 units (megahertz), even if the quantity is base 2 units.

 The file you download has a size, almost certainly reported in base 2 units by your web browser.
-But, you’ve guessed it, the speed of your modem connection is always measured in base 10 units.
-Your 1Mbps cable modem gives you 1,000,000 bits per second, not 1,048,576.
+But, you’ve guessed it, the speed of your network connection is always measured in base 10 units.
+A 1Mbps cable modem gives you 1,000,000 bits per second, not 1,048,576.

 The hard disk in a Macintosh?
 Always specified in base 10 units.
 If you get a 40GB disk, you get 40,000,000,000 bytes.
 The disk space reported by Mac OS X?
 Always binary units.
 Even Apple aren’t consistent.